 Lacquerware.
 “Son mai” is the art of applying resin coating to wooden or bamboo objects, then polishing them to a deep shine.
 Many of them are also inlaid with eggshells or mother of pearl.
 These objects can come in the form of bowls, vases, boxes, and trays.

 The streets of the Old Quarter offer plenty of examples of the art, not all of them good – you’ll need a good eye (and nose) to spot excellent handiwork from the abundant dross in the market.
-Anh Duy on 25 Hang Trong stakes its reputation on its quality wares, but their prices reflect the premium materials and skills that go into their merchandise.
+Hanoia (official website) on Hang Dao stakes its reputation on its quality wares, but their prices reflect the premium materials and skills that go into their merchandise.

 Propaganda Art.
 The Vietnamese aren’t above capitalizing on Communist propaganda, and several shops in the Old Quarter are particularly renowned for their Red media material.
 Old propaganda reproductions are sold on Hang Bac Street.

 You certainly don’t need to explore all 70-odd streets of the Old District to get the complete shopping experience – you can limit yourself to making a circuit of Hang Be, Hang Bac, Dinh Liet, and Cau Go.
 If you’re looking for specific merchandise, some Old Quarter streets may specialize in your object of desire: